Journee-Kim/customer_segmentation_ecommerce/README.md

 The normalized confusion matrix expresses these counts as proportions relative to the true class sizes.
 For instance, in the normalized matrix, a value of 0.980 in row 1, column 1 indicates that 98.0% of actual class 0 instances were correctly predicted as class 0.

-a.
-Precision: For class 0, the precision is 0.98, indicating that 98% of instances predicted as class 0 are class 0.
+- Precision: For class 0, the precision is 0.98, indicating that 98% of instances predicted as class 0 are class 0.
 Similarly, for classes 1, 2, and 3, the precision values are 0.95, 0.95, and 0.97, respectively.
-b.
-Recall: Recall, or sensitivity, represents the proportion of actual instances that were correctly predicted by the model.
+- Recall: Recall, or sensitivity, represents the proportion of actual instances that were correctly predicted by the model.
 For class 0, the recall is 0.98, meaning that 98% of actual class 0 instances were correctly predicted.
 The recall values for classes 1, 2, and 3 are 0.96, 0.97, and 0.88, respectively.
-c.
-F1-score: The F1-score is the harmonic mean of precision and recall, providing a balance between them.
+- F1-score: The F1-score is the harmonic mean of precision and recall, providing a balance between them.
 The F1-scores for classes 0, 1, 2, and 3 are 0.98, 0.95, 0.96, and 0.92, respectively.
-d.
-Accuracy: The overall accuracy of the model is 0.97, indicating that it correctly predicts the class for 97% of instances in the dataset.
+- Accuracy: The overall accuracy of the model is 0.97, indicating that it correctly predicts the class for 97% of instances in the dataset.
-e.
-Cross-validation
+- Cross-validation